11 Crochet Shawl Patterns: Crochet Poncho Patterns, Free Easy Crochet Patterns and More

 The project was added to your Craft Projects.

-Here are some great ideas for crafts made from recycled items.
-Use these instructions to make a Water Bottle Supply Organizer Recycled Craft.
-This is an easy way to organize your crafting supplies with water bottles and other recycled items.
-Water bottle crafts are a fun way to reuse materials you already have and try new kind of projects at the same time.
-Often, water bottle crafts are appropriate for all ages, so gather up the kids and have them help you finish this project.
-If you keep losing pens or other office supplies, this is a great way to get organized.
+The Recycled Water Bottle Supply Organizer is a great way to do your part to save the earth by crafting with items you may already have at home.
+This DIY organizer is a unique way to organize all of the supplies in your craft room.
+If you keep losing pens or other office supplies, this one's for you.
+Recycled plastic bottle crafts are a fun way to reuse materials you already have and try new kind of projects at the same time.
+Often, water bottle crafts are appropriate for all ages, so gather up the kids and have them help you finish this project (they can choose the directions for your new lazy susan).
 Who knows, you might actually want to sit down and get work done when you have your desk all neat and organized.

 - Plastic lazy susan – mine was 10” at the diameter